saurabhje/saurabhje/README.md

  Hi there!
-I'm Saurabh Je Singh, a CS undergrad currently interested in CLI, Web, SaaS😊
+I'm Saurabh Je Singh, a CS undergrad currently interested in CLI, Web, SaaS development.😊
 ### Connect with Me

 Feel free to reach out to me through the following channels: